-We will normally NOT provide back links to commercial or Non Weather focused sites.
-With ONE very General Exception:
+We will normally NOT provide back links to commercial, Non Weather focused, or "social media" sites.

 A very gracious 'friend' of Personal Website Operators, CHRIS, at Crushed Box Software, Mobile apps, collaborates with us, providing his server facilities to stream your Weather Radio feeds - at no cost to either you or us.
 The quality is great, and the connection easy in most cases.

 We then pick up your stream from his server.

 USE Your Current, or existing MP3 Stream,